COVID-19 vaccines: Who is in the priority groups?

 - JAK inhibitors (such as baricitinib, tofacitinib and upadacitinib)

 - doses higher than 20mg of prednisolone (steroid tablets) per day, for longer than one month.

 You may be prescribed one of the medicines listed above under a different name, known as a brand name.
 If you usually know your treatment by its brand name, you may want to check if it’s known by one of the names above.
 Sometimes this information is on the packaging your medication came in.

-If you are eligible to have the COVID-19 vaccine because your condition or treatment suppresses your immune system, you should be contacted by your GP to arrange for any adults over 16 who live with you to have their vaccine too.
+If you are eligible to have the COVID-19 vaccine because your condition or treatment suppresses your immune system, you should be contacted by your GP to arrange for any people over 12 who live with you to have their vaccine too.
 Once they have booked their vaccine, they will need to take the letter you receive from your GP, as well as proof that they live with you, along to their vaccine appointment.

 What if I think I qualify for the vaccine, but haven’t been offered an appointment?

 It could be that you are on the list for the vaccine, but that your invitation hasn’t been sent yet.
 In that case, you should expect to receive it soon.

 If your GP does not prescribe your treatment, or you have been recently diagnosed, your medication or diagnosis might not be listed on your GP record.
 If this is the case, your GP might not be aware that you are eligible to receive the COVID-19 vaccine as part of priority group 6.